UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_05.md

 4  Apple Jacks   K   protein      2
 ```

-Let’s try pivoting using the same arguments as before
+And here is what happens when we use the same arguments as before:

 ``` python
 cereal_problem.pivot(index='name', columns='nutrition', values='value')